Michael-Cowie/RadixFitnessBackend/docs/database_changes.md

 There are several commands which you will use to interact with migrations and Django’s handling of database schema:

-1. `makemigrations`, which is responsible for creating new migrations based on the changes you have made to your models.
+1. `makemigrations` - Responsible for creating new migrations based on the changes you have made to your models.
-2. `migrate`, which is responsible for applying and unapplying migrations.
+2. `migrate` - Responsible for applying and unapplying migrations.
-3. `sqlmigrate`, which displays the SQL statements for a migration.
+3. `sqlmigrate` - Displays the SQL statements for a migration.
-4. `showmigrations`, which lists a project’s migrations and their status.
+4. `showmigrations` - Lists a project’s migrations and their status.

 You should think of migrations as a version control system for your database schema. `makemigrations` is responsible for packaging up your model changes into individual migration files - analogous to commits - and `migrate` is responsible